Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "florinn" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2025-05-22T07:31:37.2945269Z`.
-These events began at `2025-05-22T06:58:33.6551133Z`.
+Searched for any file containing the string "tor" and discovered that the user "florinn" appears to have downloaded a TOR installer, performed actions that resulted in numerous TOR-related files being copied to the desktop, and created a file named tor-shopping-list.txt on the desktop at 2025-05-22T07:31:37.2945269Z.
+These events began at 2025-05-22T07:02:22.5284329Z.

 **Query used to locate events:**